 “Love is just a word, it don't matter to me / I got so rich, nothing matters to me” —Future

-Buried under warm blankets of Auto-Tune, feeling like a nonchalant afterthought, those warped and warbled words spill out from Future's mouth within the first 90 seconds of “Never Stop,” the opening track on his new project Future Hndrxx Presents: The WIZRD.
+Buried under warm blankets of Auto-Tune, feeling like a casual afterthought, those warped and warbled words spill out from Future's mouth within the first 90 seconds of “Never Stop,” the opening track on his new project Future Hndrxx Presents: The WIZRD.

 A competitive breakup.